etkaar/nftm/README.md

 ## 3.0 How to Use

 In the following examples, we will use `/etc/firewall` as script path.

-First, login with `root` permissions and manually download the code as [ZIP file](https://github.com/etkaar/nftables-managing-script/archive/refs/heads/main.zip) and move its content there:
+Thus, login with `root` permissions, manually download the code and move its content there:

 ```
 mkdir /etc/firewall